rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

        valid_lft forever preferred_lft forever
 ```

-So in this case, the interface would be "enp3s0".
+So, in this case, the interface would be "enp3s0".

 Now let's modify the profile: